-During staging Bitbake installs pkg-config data into the staging/ directory.
+During staging Bitbake installs pkg-config data into the sysroots/ directory.
 By making use of sysroot functionality within pkgconfig this class no longer has to manipulate the files.

-8. Distribution of sources - src distribute local.bbclass
+8. Distribution of sources - src\distribute\local.bbclass

 Many software licenses require providing the sources for compiled binaries.
-To simplify this process two classes were created: src_distribute.bbclass and src_distribute_local.bbclass.
+To simplify this process two classes were created: src\distribute.bbclass and src\distribute\local.bbclass.